kalpeshdalal/my-project-frontend/README.md

 # React + Vite

-This is my personal implementation of ReactJs, Tailwind CSS in this project.
+This is my personal implementation of ReactJs, Tailwind CSS with VITE in this project.